duna-akin/Trivi-O-Clock/README.md

-# Trivi-O-Clock
+# Trivy-O-Clock

-Alarm clock like Duolingo!
+Alarm clock like Duo-lingo!